 Movement And Mortality Of

-Squirrels are typically seen as a nuisance by residents of suburban and urban neighborhoods, getting inside attics, eating out of bird feeders, and damaging roofs, siding and other areas of the house.
+Squirrels, including the Eastern gray squirrel species discussed in this study, are typically seen as a nuisance by residents of suburban and urban neighborhoods, getting inside attics, eating out of bird feeders, and damaging roofs, siding and other areas of the house.

-Homeowners are quick to call wildlife control professionals to trap and relocate these little animals assuming the squirrels will do just fine once relocated to a forest outside of town or other rural location.
+Florida homeowners are quick to call wildlife control professionals to trap and relocate these little animals assuming the squirrels will do just fine once relocated to a forest outside of town or other rural location.

 The squirrels in this study were captured in metropolitan neighborhoods in the Baltimore-Washington, area, and translocated to a forest environment.

 Capture methods and translocation procedures were the same for each squirrel, including the use of tracking collars.
 However, release locations at the refuge site varied due to the importance of maintaining balance in the environment where the squirrels were translocated.